Corporate Customer

 Concepts related to climate protection and adaptation to climate change

-Strengthening customers' resilience to climate-related risks
+Strengthening customer resilience to climate-related risks

 This component includes an active role for UNIQA in supporting customers to strengthen their financial resilience and manage the impact of climate change adaptation.

-- Expanding expertise and improving quality: In this area, the aim is to expand customers' expertise in dealing with climate risks, improve the quality of standard risk resilience measures and offer comprehensive advice in order to cover the growing needs of companies with regard to emerging climate risks.
+• Competence & quality improvement: In this area, the aim is to expand customers' expertise in dealing with climate risks, improve the quality of standard risk resilience measures and offer comprehensive advice in order to cover the growing needs of companies with regard to emerging climate risks.

-UNIQA Sustainable Business Solutions
+UNIQA Sustainable

 Decarbonisation levers